SuperMuel/Syncademic/README.md

 - Enable users to select their Target Calendar for event synchronization.
 - Authorize the backend to modify the user's calendar autonomously.

-**Considerations**

-- To select a Target Calendar, users complete an OAuth flow, which permits the frontend to display a list of their calendars and potentially create a new one for synchronization.
-- Separate authorization processes are necessary for the frontend and backend: the frontend to display calendar options and the backend for calendar modifications.
-The frontend's authorization typically expires shortly after its use, as it's needed only for initial setup.

 **UI/UX**

 - The UI should simplify the synchronization process, guiding users step-by-step.